imdevan/dotfiles/docs/possible-future.md

 - tmux double stack all left side status bar layout
 - move homebrew config to stow?
 - how can I make this a one line install?
+- should I convert my alaises + alias_utils into a go-commander app?

 ### Zsh plugins